GRI Executives in Residence

 Executive in Residence

-She is an experienced corporate director and a former banking executive with expertise in global capital markets, risk management, governance, and business transformation.
-She currently serves on the boards of QuadReal Property Group, ICICI Bank Canada, Farm Credit Canada, and Canadian Investor Protection Fund.
-She previously served on boards of Investment Industry Regulatory Organization of Canada (IIROC) and Scotia Commodities Inc. She is a frequent speaker on topics relating to risk management, ESG, and risk governance at industry events.
+Rita Achrekar is a seasoned corporate director and former banking executive, recognized for her expertise in global capital markets, risk management, governance, and business transformation.
+She currently serves on the boards of QuadReal Property Group, ICICI Bank Canada, Farm Credit Canada, and the Canadian Investor Protection Fund, and has previously served on the boards of the Investment Industry Regulatory Organization of Canada and Scotia Commodities Inc.

 She holds ICD.D and has completed Advanced Management Program (AMP) from the Wharton Business School, Bachelor of Technology (Electrical Engineering) from Indian Institute of Technology, Mumbai and MBA from Jamnalal Bajaj Institute of Management Studies, Mumbai University.